 Go to Google and search for something like “sell my house fast” and start looking at all the top results.

 You’ll notice page after page seems to say the same things.
 The words won’t be the same, but overall the look, feel, and content will be very similar.

 This is because most of your competition is doing the same thing.

 - If it’s a realtor website it has a picture, a local listing search, and some quick info.

-- If it’s a wholesaling or investor website, they just copy and past the scripts given to them and click “publish.”
+- If it’s a wholesaling or investor website, they just copy and paste the scripts given to them and click “publish.”

 So, taking these two concepts, we need to build unique content that is also much higher quality than the rest of the pages, and we have a good shot at outranking them.

 The key to ranking is to make your content higher quality.
-Google generally ranks pages that are informative before pages that are obviously selling something.
-So, to outrank all of the other wholesalers, you need to provide better information than them.
+Google generally ranks informative pages before pages that sell something.
+So, to outrank the other wholesalers, you need to provide better information than them.